2023 Solar Incentives Guide for Edgewater, NJ - Tax Credits & Rebates

 EcoWatch's Edgewater, NJ Solar Incentives FAQs

 If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the date of installation.
-Talking to the company that installed your solar system, or any local Edgewater solar installer, can help you learn more about what incentives you might want to apply for.
+If your system was installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your solar system, or any local Edgewater solar installer, can help you learn what incentives you might want to apply for.

-To find a top-rated solar panel installer, check out our guide to Edgewater's top solar panel companies.
+To find a top-rated solar panel installer, check out our guide to the top solar companies in Edgewater.

-Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-You should discuss your plan with your local Edgewater solar panel installer, to make sure you know what you'll need and what types of incentives you will or won't qualify for.
+Yes, you can employ multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+You should discuss your proposed plan with your local Edgewater solar panel installer, to get an understanding of what will be needed and what types of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.